Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

     # And then connect to the host
     # like in the section above
 ```
-Login and password is found in level description.
-Both are `bandit0`.
+Login and password are found in level description.
+Both are `bandit0`

 ### Level 0 => 1